cpmech/russell/russell_ode/README.md

 #### Radau5

 This example corresponds to Fig 8.1 on page 125 of Reference #2.
-See also Eq (1.5') on page 5 of Reference #2.
+The problem is defined in Eq (1.5') on page 5 of Reference #2.

 This example uses a smaller ε = 1e-6, making the problem + conditions much more stiff.
 It is solved with the Radau5 solver, which can handle stiff problems quite well.
 Note that DoPri5 would not solve this problem with such small ε, unless a very high number of steps (and oder configurations) were considered.